 The Empire Ranch House is a 22-room adobe and wood frame building, which dates to 1870 and is listed in the National Register of Historic Places.
 The ranch sits at the heart of the 42,000-acre Las Cienegas National Conservation Area (NCA), on public lands acquired and administered since 1988 by the U.S. Bureau of Land Management (BLM) Tucson Field Office.

 Please Note: The Empire Ranch House will be inaccessible starting in March 2017 as it undergoes stabilization.
-The rest of the buildings at Headquarters, including the Visitor Contact Station, will remain accessible during this construction which is expected to last throughout 2017.
+The rest of the buildings at Headquarters, including the Visitor Contact Station, will remain accessible during this construction which is expected to last through summer 2018.

 Some of the rooms at the historic Empire Ranch headquarters are wheel-chair accessible through the front breezeway (zaguán) entrance; the public restrooms are wheel-chair accessible.
 The terrain around the Empire Ranch headquarters is primarily dirt with uneven surfaces that can be challenging for some mobility scooters.

-While often providing serenity and quiet, several times during the year special events are hosted by the Empire Ranch Foundation including a Fall Roundup & Open House, Horse Trail Rides & Dinners, and educational outreach events for youth.
+While often providing serenity and quiet, several times during the year special events are hosted by the Empire Ranch Foundation including a Fall Cowboy Festival, Horse Trail Rides, western movies, and educational outreach events for youth.
 More information on these activities can be found on our Event Calendar.